Rod Stewart Due in Fla. Court Over Alleged New Year’s Eve Altercation With Hotel Guard

-Legendary musician Rod Stewart will appear in a South Florida courtroom Tuesday morning over a battery charge stemming from a New Year’s Eve altercation with a security guard at a West Palm Beach hotel.
+Lawyers for legendary musician Rod Stewart were in a South Florida courtroom Tuesday morning over a battery charge stemming from a New Year’s Eve altercation with a security guard at a West Palm Beach hotel.

-NBC affiliate WPTV-TV reports Stewart has pled not guilty to the charge but did not say what the nature of this Palm Beach County court appearance will be.
+NBC affiliate WPTV-TV reports Stewart's right to a speedy trial was waived and a pretrial hearing was set for April 17th.
+Stewart has plead not guilty to the charge.

 The 74-year-old British singer and his son, Sean, are accused of assaulting a security guard who denied them access to a private party at the Breakers Hotel because they were not on the list for the event.